kakysha/HonorSpy/README.md

 It only stores players with >15HKs.
 Reset day can be configured, default is Wednesday.
 Reset time is fixed at 10AM UTC.

 P.S.
-Do not be afraid of losing all your data, very likely that another players with HonorSpy will push you their database very soon.
-The more players use and collects data -> the more up-to-date data you will have.
+Do not be afraid of losing all your data, very likely that other players with HonorSpy will push you their database very soon.
+The more players use and collect data -> the more up-to-date data you will have.
 Magic of sync.

 ### Commands
 `/hs show` -> show/hide standings table